-Porras tannery - or leather factory - was established in early 1880's and nowdays it's presumably the only tannery museum in Finland exhibiting the tanning of late 19th century and early 20th century - and still remaining in its original location.
+Porras tannery - or leather factory - was established in the early 1880's and nowadays it's presumably the only tannery museum in Finland exhibiting the tanning of late the 19th century and the early 20th century - and still remaining in its original location.

-Especially rare and culturohistorically valuable the Porras tannery is because of the fact that in addition to the tannery building there is remaining also plenty of artefacts and some documents relating to the old tanning industry.
-All the machinery used in the leather manufacturing in the Porras tannery as well as the smaller tools of the shoemakers and saddlers are still in their old places in the building.
+The value of the Porras tannery is highlighted by the fact that, in addition to the buildings, plenty of historical artefacts and documents relating to the old tanning industry have been preserved.
+All the machinery used in the leather manufacturing in the tannery, as well as, the smaller tools of the shoemakers and saddlers are still in their old places in the building.

-Old storage spaces of the building are now serving as a cafe-restaurant which also provides a beautiful and inspiring environment for different type of conferences and family celebrations.
+Old storage spaces of the building are now serving as a cafe-restaurant which also provides a beautiful and inspiring environment for different types of conferences and family celebrations.